 Sites and measured variables

 On glaciers and polar caps, the aim is to monitor annual, winter and summer ice mass balances, meteorology, and energy balances.
 At the upstream of some glaciers, hydrological monitoring of flows is also carried out.
-On dedicated sites to snow study, meteorological variables, height and characteristics of snow are monitored.
-On the permafrost monitoring sites, it is essentially the ground temperature which is monitored.
+On sites dedicated to snow study, meteorological variables, height and snow characteristics are monitored.
+On the sites where permafrost is monitored, it is essentially the ground temperature that is recorded.

 Partners and further information

-The monitoring of the sites of the CRYOBSCLIM network are financed by CNRS/INSU, IPEV, IRD, INRAE, Météo-France, Grenoble-Alpes University and Savoie-Mont Blanc University.
-The monitoring of Andean glaciers benefits from partnerships in Peru and Bolivia and those of Himalayan glaciers from collaborations with Nepal.
+The monitoring of the sites of the CRYOBS-CLIM network are financed by CNRS/INSU, IPEV, IRD, INRAE, Météo-France, Grenoble-Alpes University and Savoie-Mont Blanc University.
+The monitoring of Andean glaciers benefits from partnerships in Peru and Bolivia and the glaciers in the Himalayas from collaborations with Nepal.